anharmonic/anharmonic.github.io/thermal2-manual.md

 * 3→5	The coordinates of the q-point in units of 2π/alat
 * 6→5+3 nat The phonon frequencies in cm-1.

-## d3_qha.x
+## d3\_qha.x code
 This code reads the 2nd order FCs for a series of volumes and computes the phonon free energy for a given list of temperature, optionally adding a pV (pressure × volume) hydrostatic term.
 It then fits the total free energy with an equation of state to find the equilibrium volume at each temperature, and find the temperature/volume curve and the volumetric thermal expansion coefficient.

 ### Namelist &qhainput

-#### calculation (CHARACTER, default: “gibbs”)
+#### calculation (CHARACTER, default: "gibbs")
 The type of calculation to perform, at the moment it can only do the default.

 #### prefix (CHARACTER, default: the value of calculation)
-The first part of the output file name, the file will be called “prefix….out”.
-Where the “…” part depends on the kind of calculation (See the [Output format](#output-format-1) section)
+The first part of the output file name, the file will be called "prefix….out".
+Where the "…" part depends on the kind of calculation (See the [Output format](#output-format-1) section)

-#### outdir (CHARACTER, default: “./”, i.e. the current directory)
+#### outdir (CHARACTER, default: "./", i.e. the current directory)
 Location where the output file will be saved.a

 #### nT, dT, T0 (INTEGER, REAL, REAL, in K)
 These three variables define the list of temperatures to compute: T0, T0+dT, …, T0+(nT-1)dT.
 Use a sufficiently small value for dT in order to have a reliable thermal expansion coefficient.

-#### asr2 (CHARACTER, default: “no”)
+#### asr2 (CHARACTER, default: "no")
-Method used to apply the acoustic sum rule, can be “no” (do not apply ASR), “simple” (apply the compensation term to the on-site force constant).
-You can use the script tools/apply_asr.sh in order to apply more sophisticated sum rules using matdyn.x from qe.
+Method used to apply the acoustic sum rule, can be "no" (do not apply ASR), "simple" (apply the compensation term to the on-site force constant).
+You can use the script tools/apply\_asr.sh in order to apply more sophisticated sum rules using matdyn.x from qe.

 #### nk (3x INTEGER, no default)
 The size of the grid used to integrate the phonon-phonon interaction processes.

-#### grid_type (CHARACTER, default: “simple”)
+#### grid\_type (CHARACTER, default: "simple")
-Set this to “simple” to use a regular unshifted grid in reciprocal space.
-See the [description of d3_lw.x input](#grid_type-character-default-simple-1) for more details about this option.
+Set this to "simple" to use a regular unshifted grid in reciprocal space.
+See the [description of d3\_lw.x input](#grid\_type-character-default-simple-1) for more details about this option.

-#### press_kbar (REAL, kbar, 0)
+#### press\_kbar (REAL, kbar, 0)

-#### press_Gpa (REAL, Gpa, 0)
+#### press\_Gpa (REAL, Gpa, 0)
 Optionally add an hydrostatic pressure, which will contribute a term pV to the total energy.
 The sign convention for pressure is that higher positive pressure means pushing stronger on the sample (i.e. you may want to use a positive pressure value 99% of the times).

-#### n_volumes (INTEGER, no default)
+#### n\_volumes (INTEGER, no default)
 The number of volumes that have been computed ab-initio.
-The code expect to find a list of n_volumes force constant files and total electronic  energies after the namelist.
+The code expect to find a list of n\_volumes force constant files and total electronic  energies after the namelist.

-### eos (CHARACTER, default: “murn”)
+### eos (CHARACTER, default: "murn")
 Kind of equation of state to use:

-1. murn ⇒ Murnaghan
+1. murn → Murnaghan
-2. birch1 ⇒ Birch 1st order
+2. birch1 → Birch 1st order
-3. birch3 ⇒ Birch 3rd order
+3. birch3 → Birch 3rd order
-4. keane ⇒ Keane
+4. keane → Keane

+Note that in principle the EOS are empiriclly suitable for V-P (volume-pressure) curves, not for V-T. In practice they work remarkably well in all the cases we have tested.

 ### List of volumes
-After the namelist, the code reads n_volumes lines, each line contains the name of a force-constant file (produced by d3_q2r.x) and the total electronic energy corresponding to it.
+After the namelist, the code reads n\_volumes lines, each line contains the name of a force-constant file (produced by d3\_q2r.x) and the total electronic energy corresponding to it.
 For examples:
 ```
 &qhainput
  ...
- n_volumes = 3
+ n\_volumes = 3
 /
-mat2R_1   -85.72256763
+mat2R\_1   -85.72256763
-mat2R_2   -85.72385873
+mat2R\_2   -85.72385873
-mat2R_3   -85.73049838
+mat2R\_3   -85.73049838
 ```
-It may be necessary to enclose the name of the file in quotes "…" if it contains any special character, such as “/”.
-The energy are in Ry and are just the “total energy” printed by pw.x at total convergence.
+It may be necessary to enclose the name of the file in quotes "…" if it contains any special character, such as "/".
+The energy are in Ry and are just the "total energy" printed by pw.x at total convergence.

 ### Output format
-The code will create, in outdir, a file for each temperature with the equation of state for that temperature, and a final file with the theoretical volume/temperature curve, For each temperature, a file called $prefix_T$temperature.dat, in the file header you will find these informations that are obtained by fitting the total Gibbs free energy with an equation of state:
+The code will create, in outdir, a file for each temperature with the equation of state for that temperature, and a final file with the theoretical volume/temperature curve, For each temperature, a file called $prefix\_T$temperature.dat, in the file header you will find these informations that are obtained by fitting the total Gibbs free energy with an equation of state:

 * v0: the equilibrium volume at this temperature
 * g0: the theoretical minimu of the free energy at v0